Comparison☁️ Cloud Storage

 If you back up your phone, share photos with family, or just can't stop running out of storage, you've probably ended up choosing between iCloud+ and Google One.
 Both are cheap, both work fine — but they suit very different kinds of people, and picking the wrong one costs you in friction more than money.

 Family sharing is worth factoring in.
-Both plans let you share storage with up to five family members at no extra cost.
-If you have a mixed Apple/Android household, Google One has a clear edge here — everyone can use it regardless of device.
+Both plans let you share storage with up to five other people at no extra cost.
+If you have a mixed Apple/Android household, Google One has a clear edge — everyone can use it regardless of device.

 Honest answer: the better service is whichever one matches your devices.

 If you're on Android, Google One is the natural home for your device backups, Google Photos, and Workspace files.
-On iPhone, Google Photos is a fully capable app — many iPhone users actually prefer it for its search and free storage model — but device-level backup doesn't integrate as cleanly as iCloud does with iOS.
+On iPhone, Google Photos is a fully capable app — many iPhone users actually prefer it for its search and library tools — but device-level backup doesn't integrate as cleanly as iCloud does with iOS.

 Cross-platform households should lean Google.
 The Google Drive and Google Photos apps are solid on every major OS.
 Apple's cross-platform story remains weak despite years of promises.